canalplus/rx-player/doc/api/player_options.md

 :warning: This option will have no effect for contents loaded :
 - In _DirectFile_ mode (see [loadVideo options] (./loadVideo_options.md#prop-transport)).
-- On Firefox browsers (version > 71) because of the lack of trust concerning the current video element hiddenness.
+- On Firefox browsers (version > 71) : We can't know if the Picture-In-Picture mode is enabled.
+Thus we can't rely on document hiddenness attributes, as the video may be visible, through the PIP window.

 <a name="prop-stopAtEnd"></a>
 ### stopAtEnd ##################################################################